JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 Let's assume that we have two signals, of lenght $M$ and $N$, $M \geq N$.
 We want to know which samples of their circular convolution are equal to the corresponding samples of their linear convolution.

 1. First, we pad the shorter signal with zeros.
+Now both signals have length $M$.
 1. The result of the circular convolution has length $M$.
 1. The samples that did not fit the linear convolution wrapped around and were added to the beginning of the output.
-The exact number of wrapped-around samples is

-$$ M + N - 1 - M = N - 1. \quad ({% increment equationId20210507 %})$$
+The exact number of wrapped-around samples is $ M + N - 1 - M = N - 1.$
 1. The above means that the first $N-1$ samples of the output need to be discarded.
 This means that the last $M - N + 1$ samples are valid, i.e., samples at indices $\{N, N+1, \dots, M-1\}$ (we start indexing from 0).

 # Circular Convolution Implementation